Fair Interventions in Weighted Congestion Games: -hardness of Approximation and Limitations of Unfair Interventions

-Define a new latency function $\ell'$ as $\ell'(x) = \ell(\frac{x}{w})$.
-To complete the proof, we reduce from \emph{unweighted} congestion games where all resources have the same latency function $\ell'$ to weighted congestion games where all players have weight $w$ and all resources have the same latency function $\ell$.
+We start by showing (a): Recall that we have fixed $w$.
+Since all players have the same weight, the latency function $\ell$ will only have to be evaluated at integer multiples of $w$.
+For $x\in \mathbb{N}$, define a new latency function $\ell'$ as $\ell'(x) = \ell(x\cdot w)$.
+To complete the proof of (a), we reduce from \emph{unweighted} congestion games where all resources have the same latency function $\ell'$ to weighted congestion games where all players have weight $w$ and all resources have the same latency function $\ell$.
 For \emph{unweighted} congestion games where all resources have the same latency function $\ell'$ it has been shown \cite{paccagnan2021optimal} that it is NP-hard to approximate \mincon\ by any factor smaller than

-Given an \emph{unweighted} congestion game $G_u$ where all resources have the same latency function $\ell'$, construct the corresponding \emph{weighted} congestion game $G_w$ by changing all player weights from $1$ to $w$ and employing the latency function $\ell(x)=\ell'(w x)$.
+Given an \emph{unweighted} congestion game $G_u$ where all resources have the same latency function $\ell'$, construct the corresponding \emph{weighted} congestion game $G_w$ by changing all player weights from $1$ to $w$ and changing all latency functions from $\ell'$ to $\ell$.
 The set of players and resources and the strategy space of the players remains unchanged.
 This is clearly a polynomial construction.

 For any allocation $a\in \mc{A}$ denote $\SC(G_w,a)$ and $\SC(G_u,a)$ the corresponding social cost of the allocation $a$ in $G_w$ and $G_u$, respectively.
 Let $x_r=|a|_r$ be the number of players assigned by allocation $a$ to resource $r$.
 Observe that by construction we have